 Probiotics are composed of healthy live bacteria or yeasts that naturally exist in the body.
 As humans, we continuously have both beneficial and harmful bacteria in our bodies.

-Probiotics are a mixture of helpful live bacteria and yeasts that are present in our body.
+Probiotics are a mixture of helpful live bacteria and yeasts that are present in our bodies.
 Unfortunately, bacteria are viewed negatively by the public (1).
-Most people think they are responsible for causing sickness; however, the reality is we have two types of bacteria always in our body.
+Most people think they are responsible for causing sickness; however, the reality is we have two types of bacteria always in our bodies.

 Probiotics are composed of beneficial bacteria that support our body to keep it strong and operating efficiently.
 These good bacteria benefit us in several ways, including combating harmful bacteria, especially when we have excess, and they keep us feeling healthy.